engula/engula.github.io/docs/index.md

 - Elastic: takes advantage of elastic resources on the cloud
 - Adaptive: adapts to dynamic workloads and diverse applications
-- Extensible: provides pluggable APIs and modules for customization
+- Extensible: provides pluggable interfaces and implementations for customization
 - Platform independent: allows flexible deployments on local hosts, on-premise servers, and cloud platforms

 We believe this is the storage engine we want when we build the next database.